-We will contact you to arrange an appointment as soon as we are able to see you.
-It is likely to be a few months before we are back to normal service arrangements.
-We will keep you updated on this website.
+You will be contacted to arrange an appointment as soon as the service is able to see you.
+It is likely to be a few months before normal service arrangements are resumed.
+Please continue to monitor this page for updates.

-The British Orthodontic Society is advising that NO orthodontic patient should attend any clinic at this time.
-In an extreme emergency, you should contact the orthodontic department via email firstname.lastname@example.org so that the orthodontic staff can triage your orthodontic emergency.
+In an emergency, you should contact the department so that the team can triage your orthodontic emergency.

 Please provide the following details:

 - Name of clinician you normally see: (Miss Byrne, Mrs Church, Miss Desai, Miss Jesani, Miss Visram, Miss Chawla)

 Please use this website to help you if you are currently having brace treatment here at Walsall Manor Hospital.
 It provides useful information about your future appointments, your brace, how to keep up to date with information and how to look after your brace.
 There is a useful section with frequently asked questions (FAQs) to help answer questions you may have about problems with your brace.
 There are also contact details for the department in case you need any further help that is not covered in the website.